Our time on this planet is limited. Most of us realize that sooner or later. And yet, we keep on squandering our time and running around in circles.

 - Spending time with people you love — It doesn’t really matter what you do.
 It’s more about being around people you genuinely care about.
 That will lift your spirits and give you energy.

 - Learning how your body works — Everybody should know how their body functions.
-I also like to read about the latest scientific research about health and fitness.
+I also like to read about the latest scientific research on health and fitness.

 - Journaling — It’s always nice to sit down at the end of a day and reflect.
 What did I do today?
 What did I learn?
 What am I going to do tomorrow?
 Answering those questions is the best time you’ll spend every day.